rybafish/rybafish.github.io/index.md

 ## Get HANA monitoring visual with RybaFish Charts
 ![demo screen](http://rybafish.github.io/demoscreen07.png)

-RybaFish Charts is a stand-alone crass-platform application for monitoring of multitanant SAP HANA installations.
+RybaFish Charts is a stand-alone crass-platform application for SAP HANA monitoring.
 It provides HANA Performance Load Graph functionality with tenants support.
 RybaFish is an open source software not affiliated with SAP.
-For more details please check [about page](/about) and [planned](/todo) features list.
+For more details please check the [about page](/about) and [planned](/todo) features list.

 ### Key Features
 * Online performance load charts with scale-out and multi-tenant support.